JWalshe86/Mickey-Mouse-Memory-Game/README.md

 - 3 font icon stars would not align in a row on the congrats display.
 The issue was you can't have the same names for a class in the one class element.
 To get around this one had to create a new class.
 However for the 3 stars the 3rd star only popped up when the card was clicked.
 So I had to add a card click, after the new class was created.
 - Feedback from a colleague on slack Kera Cudmore highlighted how if one pressed the same card twice the counter increased.
 I was able to fix this by putting an if statement on the counter - ie the counter only increased if the same card was not pressed twice.
 - My custom error page didn't appear to show on the website despite following all the github instructions.
 I contacted Code Institute Tutor support and was informed that I was testing the error page incorrectly.
 To test the error page you put in an incorrect page name after the full website address - I was putting in an incorrect page name to early in the website domain name and was subsequently getting the github default error page.
+- During a Slack meeting I realised we couldn't use 3rd party libraries for this project.
+I then had to create the card shake animation from scratch using css, html and javascript.

 # Deployment